Piumhi: History

 Until the 18th century, the present-day state of Minas Gerais was inhabited by various indigenous nations belonging to the Macro-Jê linguistic trunk.
-In 1731, the region was discovered and explored by the explorer João Batista Maciel, who, originating from São Paulo, led an expedition searching for gold near the source of the São Francisco River.
+In 1731, the region was explored by the sertanista João Batista Maciel, who, originating from São Paulo, led an expedition searching for gold near the source of the São Francisco River.
 Maciel settled in Piraquara, on the right bank of the São Francisco River, within the jurisdiction of the town of Pitangui.
-That same year, he organized an expedition with his sons, associates, and enslaved people, exploring the Upper São Francisco and discovering gold panning sites along the Piuí River.
+That same year, he organised an expedition with his sons, associates, and enslaved people, exploring the Upper São Francisco and discovering gold panning sites along the Piuí River.
 Later in 1731, Maciel returned to Pitangui with news of the discovery of gold mines in the hinterland of Piuí.

-An immediate expedition was organized, led by the parish priest of Pitangui, Father Luís Damião, and the Procurator of the Chamber, João Veloso Falcão.
-Maciel himself guided the group, which was sizable and aimed to claim ownership of the "land of Piui."
-They proceeded and indeed took possession of the hinterlands.
-Father Damião celebrated the Mass, considered the first in Piuí, in 1731, but the gold was not found in the expected abundance.
+An immediate expedition was organised, led by the parish priest of Pitangui, Father Luís Damião, and the procurator of the town council, João Veloso Falcão.
+Maciel himself guided the group, which was large and aimed to claim ownership of the "land of Piui".
+They proceeded and took possession of the hinterlands.
+Father Damião celebrated Mass, considered the first celebrated in Piuí, in 1731, but the gold was not found in the expected abundance.

-Due to the failed expectations, Batista Maciel was arrested as a fraudulent discoverer, accused of causing the significant expenses incurred by the expedition.
+Due to the disappointment, Batista Maciel was arrested as a fraudulent discoverer, accused of causing the significant expenses incurred by the expedition.
 However, two of his sons and several associates mutinied, leading to an exchange of gunfire in which the chamber procurator, João Veloso Falcão, was wounded in the arm.
 Free once again, Batista Maciel withdrew with his sons, associates, and enslaved people, relocating to Perdizes, along the São Francisco River, near what is now the city of Iguatama.

-Two other explorers, sertanistas, had their efforts documented: Captain Tomás de Souza, who resided in Pitangui and followed the "Three Hills" route through the Piui hinterlands and the Upper São Francisco, and Alferes Moreira, who also set out from Pitangui and explored the region.
-Moreira documented his encounter with Batista Maciel and Tomás de Souza in Piui in his "2nd Report to Father Diogo Soares."
+Two other explorers, sertanistas, also have their efforts documented: Captain Tomás de Souza, who resided in Pitangui and followed the "Three Hills" route through the Piui hinterlands and the Upper São Francisco, and Alferes Moreira, who also set out from Pitangui and explored the region.
+Moreira documented his encounter with Batista Maciel and Tomás de Souza in Piui in his "2nd Report to Father Diogo Soares".

 The town developed around mining activities along the banks of the Cavalo stream, initially named Nossa Senhora do Livramento.

 In 1736, the region was traversed by the Goiás Trail, and the first land grants were distributed.
-The trail was not a government initiative but was instead opened by a group of explorers who requested certain privileges, such as priority access to land grants along the trail and restrictions on settlement by outsiders for a year.
+The trail was not a government initiative; it was opened by a group of explorers who requested certain privileges, such as priority access to land grants along the trail and a temporary prohibition on settlement by outsiders.
 These demands were granted, and the corresponding decree was issued by Governor Martinho de Mendonça de Pina e Proença in July 1736.